-Physics 174: Physics Lab Introduction, Fall 2012 Dr. Gary Pennington
+Physics 174: Physics Lab Introduction

+Fall 2012, Prof. Arpita Upadhyaya

-What the course is about: Physics 174 is an introductory Physics Lab that meets for one hour and 50 minutes each week in Room 3115 of the Physics Building.
+What the course is about:

+Physics 174 is an introductory Physics Lab that meets for one hour and 50 minutes each week in Room 3115 of the Physics Building.
 In this course you will be expected to master a few basic ideas and tools which you will need for later labs, including: understanding experimental errors, using computer spreadsheets for analyzing, plotting and fitting data, and working with simple electrical circuits and electrical measuring equipment.
-This course is intended for, but not limited to, students who are interested in majoring in Physics.
+This course is intended for, but not limited to, students who are interested in majoring in Physics

-Co-requisite: Math 140 (Calculus I).
+Prerequisites: The only prerequisite or co-requisite for the course is Math 140.
 You will need to know how to take derivatives of functions starting about one month into the course.